 The fifth function is really a kind of perverted view of selection.
 Not from the standpoint that humans can actually “choose,” but related more closely to Darwin’s own ideas of natural selection.
 Then comes the even more disturbing part.
 This is applied to what Inglis called “the favored races.”
 It’s a kind of conscious breeding program in which the selectors are completely in the know, while the stock itself (students) are none the wiser.
 The separation is made via bad grades, special education, and other forms of punishment for educational and societal deficits.
 In this way, the selectors don’t have to separate the populace at all… they will do it themselves.

-The final sixth and final function and probably one of the most important in their eyes, is the preparation.
-Along with these several diverse rules and functions, there must be an on-going pool of elites that know how to perpetuate the ideology and become caretakers of the system.
+The final sixth and final function and probably one of the most important in their eyes is the preparation.
+Along with these several diverse rules and functions, there must be an ongoing pool of elites that know how to perpetuate the ideology and become caretakers of the system.
 Only a small fraction of the population will be given this entrance behind the curtain, with the sole intent of keeping that curtain pulled tightly enough so that the masses don’t figure it out.
 In the meantime, so long as government schooling remains unchallenged, the industrialized backbone of America will never lack the obedience of a compliant labor force, still seeking the same kinds of “promotion” and “recognition” they received in school by their new taskmasters.

-The Current Situation in Public Schooling
+The Current Situation in Public Education

 The 1960s saw a very segregated form of education, one that the U.S. Supreme Court had ruled against as early as 1954 with a ruling in the Brown vs. Board of Education.
 The elimination of segregation was finally accomplished in the 70s.
 In 2001, more “Federal Reform” was passed with the No Child Left Behind Act, which was then replaced by the Every Student Succeeds Act when President Obama began rewarding states that adopted the Common Core standards with federal grant money.
 Since that time in 2009, many states have exercised common sense and thrown out Common Core.

 Likely to be the BEST portrait of the public school system in its entirety, is John Taylor Gatto’s book, The Underground History of American Education.
 It provides a great foundation into the goals and methods behind government schooling, backed up by years and years of research by the award-winning former New York City schoolteacher.
-The perpetual dumbing-down of a general population who weren’t group-thinkers and the deliberate structuring of public education to fit the America industrialized mold, is just the tip of the iceberg in this book.
+The perpetual dumbing-down of a general population who weren’t group-thinkers and the deliberate structuring of public education to fit the American industrialized mold is just the tip of the iceberg in this book.
 As intense as it is well-researched, you don’t want to miss this important piece of reading.

 It’s no wonder that homeschooling is often villainized and homeschooling parents ridiculed repeatedly.
 It’s no wonder that new homeschoolers are often too intimidated by laws, rules, and ideas of how it “should be” to even attempt the possibility of freedom.
 Without proper research, materials, and support, homeschooling might not even happen in many circles.
 And THAT is the biggest travesty for parents all over America.